oracle/bpftune/FEATURE_PLAN.md

  - tuner watches for tcp_expand_sndbuf() and checks if we approach tcp_wmem[2] max buffer size; if so increase buffer size to accommodate more data since app needs more space. (tested)
+ - tuner watches for tcp_rcv_space_adjust() and if we approach tcp_wmem[2] increase buffer size to accommodate more space. (tested)
+ - tuner watches for tcp memory pressure/exhaustion.
+For the former we scale up all tcp_mem values (min/pressure/max), for the latter just tcp_mem[2], since we want to avoid memory exhaustion if possible (tested)

 ### netns tuner
  - tuner iterates over network namespaces at init and watches